sanskrit/learnsanskrit.org/content/vyakarana/tinanta/dhatu.md

 }

-This rule refers to various suffixes listed from rules 3.1.5 to rules 3.1.31, starting with the suffix {s san}.  {s san} is the suffix that creates verbs like this:
+This rule refers to various "derived" {s dhAtu}s that we create by adding suffixes to the basic {s dhAtu}s we discussed above.
+Specifically, the rule refers to various suffixes listed from rules 3.1.5 to rules 3.1.31.
+These suffixes include {s san}, which usually creates verbs that express "wanting" to do something:

 {ex

 nI + san > ninISa > ninISati
 He wants to lead.

+pA + san > pipAs > pipAsati
+He wants to drink.

 }

-But perhaps the most common of these is the suffix {s Nic}, which often creates causal roots:
+and {s Nic}, which usually creates causal verbs:

 {ex